zai-i/zaizai/src/pages/projects/index.md

 I’ve also made a Twitter bot (now inactive) named [Idyllic Rain](https://botwiki.org/bot/idyllicrain/) that randomly generates aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.

+This personal website was hand-coded by me using Gatsby and Bulma CSS.

 As you can hopefully tell, I’m incredibly inspired by design and the potential to bring true beauty into existence when programming.